-The use of Over the Counter (the "OTC") derivatives, such as forward contracts, swap agreements and contracts for difference, will expose the Sub-Funds to the risk that the legal documentation of the contract may not accurately reflect the intention of the parties.
+The use of OTC derivatives, such as forward contracts, swap agreements and contracts for difference, will expose the Sub-Funds to the risk that the legal documentation of the contract may not accurately reflect the intention of the parties.

 The terms of Over-the-Counter Financial Derivative Instrument (the "OTC FDI") are generally established through negotiation between the parties thereto.